kartograph/kartograph.py-old/INSTALL.md

 ### Polygon

-Unfortunately, the original maintainer of this library.
+Unfortunately, the original maintainer of this library has taken offline his site.
+But you still can download the Mac package from here:

-download from here
 http://pypi.python.jp/Polygon/Polygon-2.0.4.macosx-10.6-universal.tar.gz#md5=302abdd94b25ccd5e3a7cbbd7635d777

 and copy the folder "Polygon" into